spang-lab/FastqPuri/README.md

 - `html` version under the folder `html` (open `index.html` with a browser).
 - `pdf` version: `latex/refman.pdf`

-## Use a docker container for FastqPuri
+## Use a docker container to run FastqPuri

 The file Dockerfile documents the exact linux installation we used for testing.
 If you have a docker installation ready on your machine, you